AdamMc331/CMPTemplate/README.md

 and tweak the `renameConfig` block to your needs.
 After that, you can run the `renameTemplate` gradle task to have the app module's package name and relevant strings replaced.

+:info: Note that we currently do not support auto formatting after renaming template, so you will likely want to run `./gradlew formatKotlin` as well to ensure all the imports are in alphabetical order after the rename flow.
+If you'd like to help fix this, see [this issue](https://github.com/AdamMc331/CMPTemplate/issues/63).

 In addition, it will clean up the relevant setup files and workflows that are specific to this template, it should not require any manual deletion work on your part.

 ## What's Included